2009 Iranian presidential election protests: International response

 BBC News has described the overall reaction by the international community to the 2009 Iranian presidential election as "muted".
-Mir-Hossein Mousavi has not asked for any kind of foreign assistance or called on other leaders to comment.
+Mir-Hossein Mousavi did not asked for any kind of foreign assistance or called on other leaders to comment.
 His spokesperson, Mohsen Makhmalbaf, has criticized U.S. President Barack Obama for maintaining that the difference between Ahmadinejad and Mousavi "may not be as great as has been advertised."
 Makhmalbaf retorted, "Does he like it himself [when someone is] saying that there is no difference between Obama and [George W.] Bush?"
 He also said that other nations must "not recognize the government of Ahmadinejad as a legitimate government" and that "it's not only an internal matter- it's an international problem".

 However, in international popular culture, the protest has "morphed in the global consciousness, to the point that U2 and Madonna have adopted the cause of Iranian democracy," according to The New York Times Protesters have gathered in cities all over the world to protest the violence and election results.
 One of the largest protests was organized by United For Iran and held on 25 July 2009 in over 100 cities all over the world.

 Although the 2009 Iranian presidential election was widely disputed, UN Secretary General Ban Ki-moon sent a traditional congratulatory message to Ahmadinejad upon his inauguration.
 He kept silent over the request of Shirin Ebadi to visit Iran after the crackdown on peaceful post-election protests by the Iranian police.
 During the election protests, more than 4,000 were arrested and nearly 70 were killed (with some sources, including Mohsen Kadivar, citing hundreds of killed), some while being held in prison.
 In another incident, prominent activisit Akbar Ganji went on a hunger strike for three days in front of the UN.
 The incident was followed by an official request by more than 200 intellectuals, human rights activists, and reformist politicians in Iran for a reaction from the UN.
 Ban, however, took no action to help end the violence in Iran.

 About eight players in the Iran national football team playing in their World Cup qualifier wore green wristbands in support for Mousavi for the first half of their game.
 During the break, they were ordered to remove them, seven of the eight complied.
 They were subsequently suspended.
 Likewise, Italian footballer Francesco Totti sent a message of greeting to the Iranian youth during the protests.